Rosso84/AnimeGames/README.md

 ## Login
-There are 2 ways to log in, either by registering and through the website or through steam.
+There are 2 ways to log in, either by registering through the website or through steam.

 ### Steam